Boss helped sysadmin take down horrible client with swift kick to the nether regions

 Meet the new On-Call, same as the old On-Call

-But I won’t be here with you: this is the last On-Call to come from my pen and the last Register story I’ll write for the foreseeable future.
+But I won’t be here with you: this is the last On-Call to come from my pen, and the last Register story I’ll write for the foreseeable future.

-Another job came along that offers some opportunities El Reg can’t match unless I move myself and my family out of Australia.
+Another job, at another publisher, came along that offers some opportunities El Reg can’t match unless I move myself and my family out of Australia.
 So off I go, regretfully but with great memories of six-and-a-half fabulous years at The Register.

-It’s been a privilege to work alongside the talented, dedicated and decent people of Situation Publishing, who are cool with me saying some indulgent words here in On-Call because I conceived of the column and it will continue, making it my hopefully-lasting contribution to the site.
+It’s been a privilege to work alongside the talented, dedicated, and decent people of Situation Publishing, The Register's owner, who are cool with me saying some indulgent words here in On-Call because I conceived the column and it will continue, making it my hopefully lasting contribution to the site.

-On-Call has received over 700 submissions, of which we’ve run about 250.
+On-Call has received more than 700 submissions, of which we’ve run about 250.
 It averages 130 comments a week and more upvotes and downvotes than we can easily count.
 For an hour or two each week the On-Call comments page has more traffic than On-Call itself.

-I love that so many of you come to chat and to bond over freely-shared peers’ experiences, that you banter, spin off on improbable tangents and enjoy each other’s company.
-Keep doing that, okay?
-The world needs The Register - a global, strong, technically-literate IT news outlet that digs for hard news and also tries to make you smile.
+I love that so many of you come to chat and to bond over freely shared peers’ experiences, that you banter, spin off on improbable tangents and enjoy each other’s company.
+Keep doing that, OK?
+The world needs The Register – a global, strong, technologically literate IT news outlet that digs for hard news and also tries to make you smile.
 So please carry on reading, commenting, voting, sending tips, taking the time to share your stories and acknowledging our obscure jokes.

-I’ve tried to impart everything I know about writing good On-Calls (and good Who, me? columns too, to its next curator… Rebecca Hill!
-We’ve given Rebecca extensive training in dodgy segues, how to depict bosses and users as foolish cads, and how to write sysadmins and developers as wise, tolerant, patient and never, ever smug once they’re proved right.
+I’ve tried to impart everything I know about writing good On-Calls, and good Who, me? columns too, to its next curator… Rebecca Hill in the UK Reg office.
+We’ve given Beki extensive training in dodgy segues, how to depict bosses and users as foolish cads, and how to write sysadmins and developers as wise, tolerant, patient and never, ever smug once they’re proved right.

 She’ll do a grand job when she starts next week.
-Give her a flying start next week with a lovely big load of comments, would you please?
+Give her a flying start, with a lovely big load of comments, would you please?
 And if any of you care to follow my next adventure, my Twitter feed will eventually reveal all.

 A few last words.